 - Find quiet, restful things you can do with your kids so they still feel included.
 Maybe you can read novels together, do a puzzle together, or colour together.
 Perhaps Daddy can grab some books at the library for you or Grandma can send over some new books to read.

 - Nap if you can or get to bed early.
-Again, remember this is just for a few months.
+Again, remember first-trimester exhaustion is usually just for a few months.
 I let the girls watch a movie while I tried to rest, even though I don’t like relying on the TV; now that I have more energy, we’re back to less TV.
 I also found our Sparkup Book Reader and games like Tiggly on my tablet also helped keep the girls busy when I had little energy.

 - Take advantage of bursts of energy.
 Don’t overdue it, but maybe that means getting a meal together or the house tidied, or going on an outing with the family for a bit.